 The restoration of Kesennuma became a high priority both at the local and national levels because of the severity of the tsunami in Japan’s Tohoku (northeast) area.
 Since 2013, with support from the Freeman Foundation and a subsidy from Japan’s Agency for Cultural Affairs and Miyagi Prefecture, we have been working with the Kesennuma Kazamachi Cityscape Preservation Association for Community Recovery (KKCPA) on the restoration of six historic machiya (traditional townhouses), dozo (traditional storehouses), and examples of Kesennuma’s landmark early modern architecture.

 The restoration of these endangered historic buildings, all nationally registered Cultural Properties owned and maintained by the same families since their original construction, not only restores their cultural heritage value but also helps to rebuild the community devastated by the earthquake and tsunami in 2011.
 Among the six historic buildings of Kesennuma Historic Cityscape, two machiya—Onoken Store Storehouse and Kakuboshi Store—were completed in 2016.
 The restoration of Sanji-do Sasaki Store was completed in the summer of 2017.
-In addition, Takeyama Rice Store and Chida House will be completed in 2018, and Otokoyama Headquarters will be completed in early 2019.
+In addition, Takeyama Rice Store and Chida House was completed in 2018, and Otokoyama Headquarters will be completed in early 2019.
 Meanwhile, land re-adjustment for a new historic commercial district designation will be executed in accordance with the recovery and help to secure these historic buildings in the future.

 The owners of these buildings intended to rebuild these structures to put them back in service as galleries, a fishery museum, and a visitors’ center.
 These historic structures serve as community hubs to showcase the history of the district and encourage its post-disaster vitality.